Coronavirus digest: Canada approves BioNTech-Pfizer vaccine for young teens | DW | 05.05.2021

 Sharma said there was evidence that the vaccine was safe and effective in the 12-15 age group.

-The US Food and Drug Association (FDA) is expected to authorize the Pfizer vaccine for children 12 and up next week.
+US regulators are expected to authorize the Pfizer vaccine for children 12 and up next week.

-The regulatory approval comes as the Canadian province of Alberta reported its first death linked to the AstraZeneca coronavirus vaccine after a patient died from a rare blot condition.
+The regulatory approval comes as the Canadian province of Alberta reported its first death linked to the AstraZeneca coronavirus vaccine after a patient died from a rare blot condition, VITT.
 The patient was a woman in her 50s.

-VITT, or Vaccine-Induced Prothrombotic Immune Thrombocytopenia, is the term that many regulators use for the condition that involves blood clots accompanied by a low count of platelets.

 However, authorities have reiterated that the vaccine's benefits far outweigh the concerns over its safety.